 (Bring a permanent marker since you are encouraged to “leave your mark” on the walls.)

-Visit the Hancock Building and the Signature Lounge
+Visit the Hancock Building, 360 Chicago and the Signature Lounge

 Now is the time to see one of the best views of the city.

-We do recommend you visit the Observation Deck, it's worth the ticket price and you can take great photos and enjoy the view.
+We do recommend you visit the Observation Deck, 360 Chicago.
+It's worth the ticket price and you can take great photos and enjoy the view.

 The Signature Lounge is a great place for cocktails and/or dessert.

-The food is wonderful but the view is unbeatable.
+The food is wonderful and the view is unbeatable.
 Sip your cocktail while looking at the Sears Tower (aka the Willis Tower).